NewAlexandria/leadership_readme/qa-test-framework.md

 This skeleton of automated test-types matrixes with the product feature 'master plan' and its phased roll-out from manual to automation.
 Each element of this matrix can receive prioritization, which guides the planification of the overall roadmap.

 ![Levels of tests, from backend units, to platform E2E](assets/QA/Agile test scopes.jpg)

+## Tags, and Test Scopes

+I also think it will help people to elaborate on the kinds of tagging that can happen, and which are related to environments (& an eventual CD process).
+This concept will help people understand the movement toward the array of development environments, and how they can be used.

+* `@development`
+* `@staging`
+* `@performance`
+* `@UAT`
+* `@smoketests`
+* `@production`

+These names are typical environments in a deployment chain.
+If we implement a CD (continuous deployment) pipeline, then we can leverage these tags to ensure that all members of the org can participate in the definition of readiness for production.
+To do that, consider the tests for each environment to be a subset of the tests for the next, such that `development > staging > UAT > production`.

+### Performance Testing

+I have ommitted performance and smoketests from this chain because they are not often subsets.
+Performance tests are often a specific slice of unit and integration tests, with fixture data that demonstrates the app + infrastructure's ability to handle load.
+It is worth mentioning that some companies use a scaled roll-out deployment to handle load testing.
+By making the production deploy in-use by more-and-more active users, then one can confirm if it handles load.
+'Performance regressions' can halt the further roll-out until a hotfix is applied.

+### Smoketest

+This term still has varied meaning.
+In some cases it means the set of services, endpoints, etc, which must respond in order to confirm that systems run adequately to begin testing the whole platform/app with other tests.

+These tests often get placed in 'ping' services, for health and 'heartbeat' confirmations.
+Some will run them before any environments' tests, where integration tests run in that scope.

+Some use the term 'smoketest' to mean a subset of tests that confirm minimal system availability, but without and specific definition on that.
+This document uses the former meaning.

+### Others

+* `@business`
+* `@WIP`
+* `@Ticket-1234`
+* `@production-adserve`
+* `@production-accounts`